JennyGeryak/wet-editor/public/app/wiki.md

 <a name="dump"></a>

 ## .dump() ⇒ <code>Array</code>
-list of all hotkeys and functions
+returns list of all hotkeys and functions.

 **Kind**: instance function
-**Returns**: <code>Array</code> - - array of hotkeys and functions
+**Returns**: <code>Array</code> - - array of hotkeys and function.
 **Access:** public
 **Mamberof**: Module
 <a name="runFunction"></a>

 ## .runFunction(combination)
-this function initializing the function according pressed hotkey
+this function initializing the function according pressed hotkey.

 **Kind**: instance function
 **Access:** public